-The Catholic League has filed an amicus brief in the Supreme Court of New Jersey defending the rights of priests.
+The Catholic League has filed an amicus brief in New Jersey defending the rights of priests.
 We are represented by the Pittsburgh office of Leech Tishman; our attorney is Russell Giancola.
-The lead attorneys for the case, representing the Diocese of Camden, are from Cooper Levenson in Atlantic City, New Jersey.
+The lead attorneys for the case are from Cooper Levenson in Atlantic City, New Jersey.

 This case began almost seven years ago.
-Following the Pennsylvania grand jury report in 2018, the Attorney General in New Jersey launched an investigation of the clergy who worked in the state's dioceses.
+Following the Pennsylvania grand jury report in 2018, the Attorney General in New Jersey, launched an investigation of the clergy who worked in the state's dioceses.
 Prosecutors wanted a grand jury empanelled but the Diocese of Camden objected, saying they had no authority to do so.
 It is the Camden Diocese that we are defending.

 The Diocese of Camden is on solid grounds.
-In New Jersey, grand jury investigations, or "presentments," are designed only to investigate public officials and public agencies such as prisons and police departments.
+In New Jersey, grand juries are established to investigate public agencies such as prisons and police departments.
 Targeting private individuals or private institutions are not permitted.
 Therefore, to go after the Catholic clergy-investigating alleged molestation of minors dating back to 1940-is unwarranted.

-In May of 2023, Superior Court Judge Peter Warshaw agreed with the Camden Diocese.
+In May, 2023, Superior Court Judge Peter Warshaw took the side of the Camden Diocese.
 He said that state law allows special grand juries to investigate public officials or government agencies, not a private entity like the Catholic Church or individual priests.
 He also questioned the fairness of the probe: the accused priests will not be given a chance to defend themselves.
 Judge Warshaw said this amounts to a "hitand-run."